 The percentage of people testing positive for COVID-19 also varies across sub-regions of the UK.
-In Figure 3, we have presented modelled estimates from 31 October to 6 November 2021.
+In Figure 3, we have presented modelled estimates from 7 to 13 November 2021.

-Figure 3: The percentage of people testing positive for COVID-19 by sub-regions of the UK in the week ending 6 November 2021
+Figure 3: The percentage of people testing positive for COVID-19 by sub-regions of the UK in the week ending 13 November 2021

-Estimated percentage of the population testing positive for coronavirus (COVID-19) on nose and throat swabs by subregional geography, UK, 31 October to 6 November 2021
+Estimated percentage of the population testing positive for coronavirus (COVID-19) on nose and throat swabs by subregional geography, UK, 7 to 13 November 2021

 - 1. All results are provisional and subject to revision. - 2.
 These statistics refer to infections occurring in private households.
 These figures exclude infections reported in hospitals, care homes and/or other communal establishments. - 3.
 All estimates are subject to uncertainty, given that a sample is only part of the wider population.
 The model used to provide these estimates is a Bayesian model: these provide 95% credible intervals.
-Acredible interval gives an indication of the uncertainty of an estimate from data analysis. - 4.
+Acredible intervals interval gives an indication of the uncertainty of an estimate from data analysis. - 4.
 Sub-regional estimates are based on a different model to our headline estimates.
 Our sub-regional estimates are calculated as an average over a seven-day period and should not be compared with our headline positivity estimates which are for a single reference date.
 Therefore, the sub-regional figures may differ from the headline estimates because they are averaged over a longer time period.
 If a trend is changing, the figures shown in Figure 3 may not reflect the change we are seeing in our headline estimates. - 5.
-As for the last few weeks, we have modelled Wales and Scotland separately to England.
+We have modelled Wales and Scotland separately to England.
 Northern Ireland is always modelled separately as it does not share a land border with the other UK countries and so requires a different geospatial modelling approach.